polylogue2/scratch-id/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, you mist tell us in the security section of tbis repository.
-Faliure to report these and abusing them on someone else with out their permission can be illegal so you should report these.
+To report a security vulnerability, you must tell us in the security section of this repository.
+Failure to report these and misusing them on someone else without their permission is illegal.